Gabriel-QIN/SLAM/README.md

 For PyTorch and PyTorch geometric (PyG):

-You can use install via Anaconda:
+You can install via Anaconda:

 ```sh
 conda install pytorch==1.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia